Canon SL2 vs Nikon P900

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SL2 and the P900 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the P900 have been discontinued, but can regularly be found used on ebay.
 The P900 was replaced by the Nikon P950, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SL2 and P900 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Nikon P900 Manual.

 So what conclusions can be drawn?
 Is the Canon SL2 better than the Nikon P900 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.